oblac/jodd-site/content/madvoc/3+actions.md

 # Actions

+Actions in *Madvoc* are code handler for some path.
-The three most important terms in *Madvoc* are:
+The three most important terms regarding the actions are:

 + **action path** - the HTTP request path or the URL;
-+ **action** - handler method, mapped to action path, processes requests; and
++ **action** - handler method, mapped to an action path, processes requests; and
 + **result** - handler for whatever action method returns, provides a response (using e.g. JSP).
 Often results threat returned object as a _result path_.

 These three makes the whole cycle of handling request and providing response.
-Most of the configuration in *Madvoc* is done by convention, so always keep in mind this three dimensions of request processing.
+Most of the configuration in *Madvoc* is done by convention, so always keep in mind this three dimensions of request handling.

 ## Action path

 **Action** is action _method_ defined in action class, mapped to some URL
-- the **action path**. *Madvoc* uses naming convention (CoC) and annotations to define action path from action method.
-By default, action path is built from package, class and method name of an action or its annotations, using the following convention:
+- the **action path**. *Madvoc* uses naming convention and annotations to define action path from action method.
+By default, action path is built from the package, class and method name of an action or its annotations, using the following convention:

 ~~~~~